 31 August 2012

-THIRD DRAFT OF THE SECRETARY-GENERAL’S REPORT
+UK Comments on the THIRD DRAFT OF THE SECRETARY-GENERAL’S REPORT

 for the Fifth World Telecommunication/Information and Communication Technologies Policy Forum 2013

 1. Preamble

 1. 1 The fifth World Telecommunication/ICT Policy Forum (WTPF)

 1.1.1 Originally established by the 1994 Plenipotentiary Conference, the WTPF provides a forum where ITU Member States and Sector Members can discuss and exchange views and information on emerging telecommunication/ICT policy and regulatory matters, especially global and cross-sectoral issues (Resolution 2, Rev. Guadalajara, 2010).